-Profits from loan relationships are treated as taxable income, as for a Bond Fund.
+Profits from loan relationships are treated as taxable income, as for a bond fund.

-24.2 Relief for Foreign Withholding Taxes
+28.2 Relief for Foreign Withholding Taxes

-Prior to 1 July 2009, to the extent that an Equity Company receives income from, or realises gains on disposal of investments in, foreign countries, or from countries listed above after 1 July 2009, it may be subject to foreign withholding or other taxation in those jurisdictions.
+Prior to 1 July 2009, to the extent that the Company receives income from, o investments in, foreign countries, or from the countries listed above after 1 July 2009, it may be subject to foreign withholding or other taxation in those jurisdictions.
 To the extent it relates to taxable income, this foreign tax may be able to be treated as an expense for UK corporation tax purposes, or it may be treated, up to certain limits, as a credit against UK corporation tax.

-24.3 Taxation of a Bond Company
+28.3 Taxation of an Bond Company

-24.3.1 Taxation of Capital Gains
+28.3.1 Taxation of Capital Gains